esin87/StarTrek_TNG_Trivia_Game/README.md

 ## Future Additions

-Some future additions that I would like to implement: A timer that gives the user more points for answering questions sooner.
-A score card that gives the user their level of Trekkieness at the end.
-A larger pool of questions that are then randomly assigned each time a user plays the game, so that users can play the game multiple times and save their progress.
+Some future additions that I would like to implement:

+- [ ] A timer that gives the user more points for answering questions sooner.
+- [x] A score card that gives the user their level of Trekkieness at the end.
+- [ ] A larger pool of questions that are then randomly assigned each time a user plays the game, so that users can play the game multiple times and save their progress.
+- [ ] Mobile responsive design